Knots

 Feynman–Kac models

-\mathcal{M} associated with marginal measures:
+\mathcal{M} has marginal measures:

-\gamma_{p+1}(\cdot) = \int \gamma_p(\mathrm{d}x_p)G_p(x_p)M_{p+1}(x_p, \cdot) with \gamma_{0} = M_0.
+\gamma_{p+1}(\cdot) = \int \gamma_p(\mathrm{d}x_p){\color{blue}{G_p}}(x_p){\color{green}{M_{p+1}}}(x_p, \cdot) with \gamma_{0} = M_0.

 Feynman–Kac models

-\mathcal{M} associated with marginal probability measures:
+\mathcal{M} has marginal probability measures:

 \eta_{p}(\mathrm{d}x_p) = \frac{\gamma_{p}(\mathrm{d}x_p)}{\gamma_{p}(1)}

-\mathcal{M} associated with marginal updated (probability) measures:
+\mathcal{M} has marginal updated (probability) measures:

 \hat\gamma_{p}(\mathrm{d}x_p) = \gamma_{p}(\mathrm{d}x_p) G_p(x_p) \qquad \hat\eta_{p}(\mathrm{d}x_p) = \frac{\hat\gamma_{p}(\mathrm{d}x_p)}{\hat\gamma_{p}(1)}